UdaraJay/Net-race/README.md

 };
 ```

-**Performance**: We will think of performance as an integer between (0-10) that defines how many frames the car can move forward in one tick of the simulation.
-This means that the car may skip a few (0-10) frames per tick depending on its performance.

-The intrepretor can make use of an oracle to receieve real-time, real-world weather and enviroment data to enrich the race dynamics.
+The intrepretor can make use of an oracle to receive real-time, real-world, weather and enviroment data to enrich the race dynamics.

 ## Environment